SteamWorld Build: Gameplay

+Plot

+Set during the events of SteamWorld Dig 2, with the planet's destruction imminent, Jack Clutchsprocket arrives at an abandoned mine along his daughter Astrid and a group of refugees.
+They are guided by the mysterious bot "Core", who told them that inside the mine are the materials they need to assemble a rocket they can use to escape the planet.
+Just after settling their base, they are approached by an old, battered bot called "Trader", who assists them in their mission.

+As they gather parts to build the rocket, Astrid is contacted by the Ancient Signal that controls the machinery there, warning her about an imminent danger, when the rocket is completed, Core reveals himself as part of the Vectron Hivemind, who deceived the bots into build the rocket so they can escape the planet.
+Pursued by the Vectron machines, Trader stays behind, sacrificing himself to allow the others to escape the planet.
+Once in space, the bots depart to look for a new home to settle, unaware that the Vectron Hivemind has infiltrated their systems.

 Development

-SteamWorld Build is currently being developed by a team of 40 people in The Station, a studio owned by Thunderful Development, with franchise director Brjánn Sigurgeirsson overseeing its development.
+SteamWorld Build was developed by a team of 40 people in The Station, a studio owned by Thunderful Development, with franchise director Brjánn Sigurgeirsson overseeing its development.
 Build is the first SteamWorld game not developed by the original team in Sweden.
 The Station was previously known for developing art and assets for LittleBigPlanet games.
 Development of the game began in early 2020.
 Developers compared the game to the Anno series by Ubisoft and the Dungeon Keeper series from Bullfrog Productions, though the team strived to ensure that the game's two styles of gameplay are not independent of each other.
 The story of the game runs parallel to that of SteamWorld Dig 2 and features both new and returning characters from previous SteamWorld games.

 In May 2022, Thunderful Development announced that they were working on four different SteamWorld games, with one of them being a city-building game codenamed "Coffee".
 The game was first announced in January 2023 by Thunderful as part of its "SteamWorld Telegraph" presentation.
 A free demo of the game was released on the same day.
-SteamWorld Build is set to be released for Windows PC, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S in 2023.
+SteamWorld Build was released for Windows PC, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S on December 1, 2023.

+Reception

+According to review aggregator Metacritic, the PC and the Switch versions of the game received "mixed or average" reviews while the PS5 and Xbox Series X/S versions received "generally favourable" reviews.